klfontus/VAR_Recession_Predictor/README.md

 In the end, two "final" data sets were created.
 The file merged_data20231031125447.csv holds data that runs from 1976 to 2023.
 Our M-Score and market beta data only goes up to 2013, so we created a truncated version,  merged_data_mscore_wab20231031125447.csv, so we could explore all the variables at our disposal.

-## Code
-There are Python Notebooks in the Code folder that hold the transformations from the raw data to the clean, quarterly data used to build our final model.
-Quarterly M-Score per company had to be calculated from various indices from an extremely messy data base, after which quarterly arithmetic averages and averages weighted by market capitalization were calculated.
-Market betas were averaged over quarters and their weighted averages were also found.
-The PPI, Yield Curve, S&P 500 returns, Dow Jones returns, average betas, and weighted average betas also had their trend, velocity, and acceleration values calculated by quarter to see if they provide any insight on changes in GDP.

-- **GDP**: GDP_PPI_YC_merging.ipynb
-- **PPI**: GDP_PPI_YC_merging.ipynb
-- **Yield Curve**: GDP_PPI_YC_merging.ipynb
-- **S&P 500 returns**: clean_index_data.ipynb
-- **Dow Jones**:  clean_INDU_data.ipynb
-- **Market Capitalization**: weighted_average_beta_explorer.ipynb
-- **Market Beta**: weighted_average_beta_explorer.ipynb
-- **M-Score**: m_score.ipynb,  Weighted_M_Score.ipynb, M_explore.ipynb

 The final data set was created in final_merge.ipynb.
 All other notebooks have miscellaneous tests and explorations of the data.